Have you ever noticed as the temperature drops, so does your motivation?

 TAKE A WALK

 Did you know that taking a walk is a great low intensity alternative to jogging?
 It is!
 Walking is not only low intensity and easier on the ligaments, it also has a myriad a surprising benefits.
 According to Harvard Health, walking can counteract the effects of weight-promoting genes, it can reduce the risk of breast cancer, it eases joint pain, boosts the immune system, and even helps tame your sweet tooth.
 And the best thing about it?
 You can do it almost anywhere!

 Feeling overwhelmed at the thought of working out solo?
 Grab a friend, significant other, or family member to join you!
 You can motivate each other and keep each other accountable for your own goals.
 Plus, working out with a plus one feels less daunting and can be a little more fun than doing it all alone.

 FUEL YOUR BODY

 Without a doubt, one of the best parts of the holidays is the food!
 Indulging in treats, is a huge part of the holidays.
 While you don’t need to ditch the indulging, just be mindful to maintain balance.
 Reach for some veggies with your chips when eating dips.
 Bring a few plant based & low sugar treats to include in your feast.
 Try a few antioxidant rich berry desserts to go with the pecan pie and shortbread cookies.
+Watch your sugar intake and avoid high sugar energy drinks and sodas.
 Most importantly, don’t beat yourself up for indulging!
 Don’t let one day, throw you off.
 Don’t let it get you down.
 Just get yourself back up the next day and feel good about yourself.